willyywt/willyywt.github.io/book/freedesktop/security.md

 title: "Security Notes"
 ---

-Freedesktop/Linux distributions usually ships with insane settings that voids your security.
+Freedesktop/Linux distributions usually ships with insane settings that void your security.
 Although the desktop security model is largely broken compared to mobile platforms, as dear users of a libre desktop platform, we at least can make the job of security crackers somewhat more difficult and expensive.

 ## Kernel